ymgyt/syndicationd/CONTRIBUTING.md

 just run term
 ```

-This starts the `synd` binary, which acquires a runtime session and then starts
+This starts the `synd` binary, which acquires a runtime session by attaching to
-the TUI.
+or starting the local singleton daemon and then starts the TUI.

 List available recipes with: